The West Allis Department of Public Works operates a program to accept electronics for ecycling.

 - Video game player

-*These items have a recycling fee of $20.
+*These items have a recycling fee.
 Fees and items accepted are subject to change.
+View the 2021 fee schedule here.